 Questions You May Have

 Granola is so versatile!
-It can be eaten alone as a snack, with milk (like cereal), added to yogurt, and so much more.
-I've compiled a list with 20 ideas of how to eat granola.
-Let me know if you can think of more!
+It can be eaten alone as a snack, with milk (like cereal), sprinkled on fresh fruit, added to Greek yogurt, and so much more.

 FODMAPs are sugars that aren’t absorbed properly in the gut, triggering symptoms in people with IBS.